What is a Supermajority Voting Provision?

 - A merger or acquisition

 - The investment bank(s) to go public with an initial public offering (IPO)

 - The investment bank(s) to go private with

 The rationale behind a supermajority provision is to ensure that a large majority of shareholders are on board with the corporate action in question.
 A supermajority provision, as opposed to a simple majority, reduces the possibility of many shareholders being disappointed with the outcome of a vote.

 A supermajority is generally used for major corporate actions while a simple majority is used for actions that do not result in a significant impact on the company.

 - A supermajority typically requires anywhere from 67%-90% of shareholder approval before the action is approved.

 - A simple majority requires only 50.1% of shareholder approval before the action is approved.

 A supermajority provision is employed to ensure that the vast majority of shareholders approve of the corporate action.
 In a supermajority vote, the possibility of many shareholders being disappointed with the outcome of a vote is reduced.

 For example, consider an outcome where 51% of shareholders approve a proposed merger.
 If a simple majority was used, the merger would pass even though 49% of shareholders did not approve of the transaction.
-The outcome of such a vote, which would result in a major future business impact, would be too obscure and cause management to question whether the merger was in the best interest of all shareholders.
 Instead, if a company required a 67% supermajority, it would give more confidence to management that they were making the correct corporate decision.